NVIDIA/spark-rapids/docs/FAQ.md

 without MIG.
 Also note that the UCX-based shuffle plugin will not work as well in this configuration because
 [MIG does not support direct GPU to GPU transfers](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/index.html#app-considerations).

+However MIG can be advantageous if the cluster is intended to be shared amongst other processes (like ML / DL jobs).

 ### How can I run custom expressions/UDFs on the GPU?